ClusterHQ/unofficial-flocker-tools/README.md

 ## cluster.yml

-There are 3 example configuration files that correspond to the backend Flocker will use - base your cluster.yml on one of these files:
+there are 3 example configuration files that correspond to the backend Flocker will use - base your cluster.yml on one of these files:

  * [AWS EBS](cluster.yml.ebs.sample)
  * [Openstack Cinder](cluster.yml.openstack.sample)